OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart-customize.md

     </p>
     ```

-6. In **./src/taskpane/taskpane.html**, find and replace the string `Your user profile information will be displayed in the document.` with the string `The names of the top 10 files and folders in your OneDrive for Business will be displayed in the document or message.`.
+1. In **./src/taskpane/taskpane.html**, find the string `Your user profile information will be displayed in the document.` and replace it with `The names of the top 10 files and folders in your OneDrive for Business will be displayed in the document or message.`.

     ```html
     <li class="ms-ListItem">